Rumanas, and Why they Stay

 Hana Shams Ahmed

-[This article was published in The Forum magazine of the The Daily Star, July 2011 issue]
+[This article was published in the July 2011 issue of The Forum magazine, The Daily Star]

 When Zobaida Nasreen called me up to tell me what had happened to Rumana, I was on a busy street in Dhanmondi and I thought I had heard her wrong.
 I kept asking her to repeat.
 She must be talking about someone else, I thought.